Oxide: The Essence of Rust: Oxide, Formally

+Second, we annotate references with \emph{regions}.
+Regions $\oxprov$ have two forms: abstract regions $\oxabsprov$ (pronounced \emph{var-rho}) and concrete regions $\oxcprov$.
+Abstract regions correspond to lifetime variables \rusti{'a}, \rusti{'b}, etc.\ in Rust, and are used polymorphically in function types to indicate that the function is agnostic to the particular regions of reference-type parameters.
+Concrete regions, by contrast, carry concrete information in the environment where they correspond to a set of loans.
+A loan $\oxloanpkg{\oxmuta}{\oxplaceexpr}$ indicates a possible origin ($\oxplaceexpr$), qualified by whether the loan is unique or shared ($\oxmuta$).
+Intuitively, each loan tells us a single possible origin for a reference, while a concrete region maps to \emph{all} possible origins of a reference.
+As we will see in \Sec{sec:regions}, regions are essential to enabling our type system to guarantee the correct use of unique and shared references.

-\paragraph{Expressions} Expressions in \lang are numerous, but largely standard.
-For example, our constants $\oxprim$ consist of the unit value $\oxunit$, unsigned 32-bit integers $\oxnum$, and boolean values $\oxtrue$ and $\oxfalse$.
-The most interesting expressions in \lang are the ones we've already seen by example: place usage (written simply $\oxplace$) and borrowing (with several forms that we will explain shortly).
-The former should be thought of like variable expressions that behave linearly (removing the place from the environment after use) for non-copyable types, and traditionally for copyable types.
-There are three borrowing forms overall, and all work fundamentally the same --- they are each used as introduction forms for references.
-The simplest case is written $\oxref{\oxmuta}{\oxplace}$, introducing a $\oxmuta$ reference directly to $\oxplace$.
-The next form borrows from $\oxindex{\oxplace}{\oxexpr}$ instead of simply $\oxplace$, and is used to borrow an element out of an array or slice at the index given by $\oxexpr$.
-The final form borrows from $\oxslice{\oxplace}{\oxexpr_1}{\oxexpr_2}$, and is used to borrow a slice of $\oxplace$ using the range given by $\oxexpr_1$ and $\oxexpr_2$.
+\paragraph{Expressions} Expressions $\oxexpr$ in \lang are numerous, but largely standard.
+For example, constants $\oxprim$ consist of the unit value $\oxunit$, unsigned 32-bit integers $\oxnum$, and boolean values $\oxtrue$ and $\oxfalse$.
+The most interesting expressions in \lang are the ones we've already seen by example: place expression usage (written simply $\oxplaceexpr$) and borrowing (with several forms that we explain shortly).
+The former may be thought of as variables that behave linearly for non-copyable data (removing the place from the environment after use), and traditionally for copyable data.
+(As a first approximation, one can think of all data that is not a unique pointer as safely copyable.)